goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 4.3 Structure tests by the AAA pattern

-**TL;DR:** Structure your tests with 3 well-separated sections: Arrange, Act & Assert (AAA).
+**אמ;לק:** Structure your tests with 3 well-separated sections: Arrange, Act & Assert (AAA).
 The first part includes the test setup, then the execution of the unit under test, and finally the assertion phase.
 Following this structure guarantees that the reader spends no brain CPU on understanding the test plan

 **Otherwise:** Not only you spend long daily hours on understanding the main code, but now also what should have been the simple part of the day (testing) stretches your brain